 Taking a step back from the recent trend to demonise particular foods and nutrients as the cause of all of our health ills, a major scientific review has taken things back to basics to reinforce where the best health gains are to be found with diet.

-A no small undertaking, the review looked at the diet and chronic disease links from 304 meta-analyses and systematic reviews published in the last 63 years.
+The review looked at the diet and chronic disease links from 304 meta-analyses and systematic reviews published in the last 63 years, not a small undertaking.
 Type 2 diabetes, overweight and obesity, cancer and cardiovascular disease together accounted for most of the chronic disease links found.

 As for dietary patterns, the findings showed that plant-based foods were more protective against the risk of developing chronic disease compared to animal-based foods.
 Amongst plant foods, grain-based foods seemed to have a small edge over fruits and vegetables.
 So much for the anti-grain sentiment that is popular at the moment.